swapna0401/SPEECH-RECOGNITION-SYSTEM/README.md

 - speechrecognition
 - pydub

 These libraries are required to convert audio formats and run speech recognition using the Google API.

-All dependencies can be installed by running the following command in the project folder:
+Additionally, for MP3 to WAV conversion to work properly, `ffmpeg` must be installed and accessible via system path.

+# Running the Tool

+1. Place a `.mp3` or `.wav` audio file on system.
+2. Run the script from the terminal.
+3. When prompted, provide the full path to the audio file.
+4. The script will automatically:
+- Convert the file (if needed)
+- Calculate duration
+- Transcribe the audio
+- Save the results to a `.txt` report

+The transcription will also be displayed in terminal for immediate review.